AStarrs/IT5016D-Software-Development/python/test.md

 - Tuples perform faster than lists
 - Tuples immutability makes them ideal for creating constants since they can't change.
 Using tuples can add a level of safety to your code.

+## Dictionaries

+ A dictionary is a collection, but it uses different syntax and semantics from other collection types.
+A single dictionary item consists of 2 parts separated by a colon.
+The first part is the dictionary key.
+The key is unique, so items from the same dictionary must have different keys.
+The second part is the item value.
+This can be of any type, but the key must be of an immutable data type such as string, number, or tuple.
+Dictionary items are separated by commas, and the whole dictionary is enclosed in curly braces.
+An empty dictionary without any items is written with just two curly braces, like this: `dictionary_1 = {}`

+ Points to remember about dictionaries:

+- Dictionaries use keys to access individual dictionary items and their values
+- Dictionary items are unordered, unlike other containers.
+Syntactically dictionary items are written one after the other and are separated by commas.
+However, the items are not stored in any order
+- Dictionaries item keys must be of any immutable type
+- Dictionary item values can be of any type
+- Dictionaries cannot always be sorted.
+This depends on the types of the keys and values.
+Since some types, such as objects, have no obvious numeric value, sorting may not be possible.
+- Dictionaries themselves are mutable.
+Items can be added or deleted.
+The dictionary itself can be emptied of all items.

+### Programmer's Best Practice Tips
+- Avoid creating infinite loops.
+These can cause a program to stall.
+Infinite loops are also difficult to test.
+- Use i, j and k as variables in from statements.
+This is a coding convention recognised by experienced developers
+- Use the "from element in list:" syntax to search for an item in a list.
+This approach avoids the error that might occur if the item being searched for doesn't exist in the list
+- Use lists for most applications.
+Remember that tuples are immutable, and should only be used where the requirement is for a collection to be unchangeable
+- Always write container elements on new lines.
+This makes the code easier to read.